 I’ve been a Fresher once – we’re talking pre fitness – and I remember living off pizza, crisps and ready meals for breakfast (yes pizza for breakfast), lunch and tea.
 If I’d have known what I had known now my first year at uni would have been so much healthier, and so much better for my health!
 The common phrase I hear is that ‘eating healthy is too expensive’ and I completely understand that whilst being a student, 9 times out of 10 you’re tight for cash.
 However, eating healthy doesn’t have to be expensive if you follow some simple rules:

 Bulk batch meals and freeze them: If you have freezer space as a fresher, make use of it with some frozen meals.
 Bulk batch your evening meal and portion it into freezer safe containers.
 All you have to do is lift out, defrost and cook ready to go to ensure you always have something healthy to eat.
 This is especially handy when you’ve had a long day at university and you can’t be bothered to cook – trust me!
 If you don’t have freezer space, this can still apply to you.
 Double up your portion sizes and save a serving for your lunch the next day.
 University food can be expensive up on campus, and also not the healthiest of options.
-At my Uni the only healthy option was a salad bar (that cost £3.50 for a tiny bowl) with like six options – so it was definitely not the variety I wanted on my dinner.

 Now let’s talk Fitness.

 When I first went to uni I wasn’t into fitness.
 I did the odd treadmill session here and there and did crunches once a week, mainly because I thought that equaled abs.
 Oh, how things have changed!
 But in all seriousness, coming to university doesn’t have to equal a sedentary lifestyle.
 There are LOTS of options to stay healthy and fit whilst studying.